isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-bed-bug-poop-look-like/index.md

 ---
 title: What Does Bed Bug Poop Look Like
 description: What does bed bug poop look like?
-First, they're not solid and difficult to pick up - they'll readily smear like toothpaste since it looks like a liquid.
+First, they're not solid and difficult to pick up
-  Bed...
 slug: /what-does-bed-bug-poop-look-like/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00